tienvx/single-color-petrinet/README.md

 # Single Color Petrinet [![Build Status][actions_badge]][actions_link] [![Version][version-image]][version-url] [![PHP Version][php-version-image]][php-version-url]

-This framework allows to build, vizualize and execute [Single Color Petrinet](#what-is-single-color-petrinet) which can be used to build workflow engines.
-It provides the core domain model of [Single Color Petrinet](#what-is-single-color-petrinet) as well as services to manage its execution.
+This framework allows to build, vizualize and execute [Single Color Petrinet][docs] which can be used to build workflow engines.
+It provides the core domain model of [Single Color Petrinet][docs] as well as services to manage its execution.

 ## Installation